Research Conducted at Veterans Affairs (VA)

 Review Process Considerations

-When new studies are submitted in ERICA, the VA administrative review process is conducted prior to being received and reviewed by the IRB.
+When applications are submitted in ERICA, the VA administrative review process is conducted prior to being received and reviewed by the IRB.
 During the VA administrative review, investigators may receive revision requests relevant to VA information in the ERICA application.
-After VA administrative review is completed, the new study application is forwarded to the IRB for review.
+After VA administrative review is completed, the application is forwarded to the IRB for review.

-VA participants must be enrolled using the VA Consent Form (VA Form 10-1086) and, if applicable, the VA Authorization Form.
-Templates are available on the Health Sciences Forms Template page.
+VA participants must be enrolled using the VA Consent Form and, if applicable, the VA Authorization Form.
+Templates are available on the Forms & Templates page.
 There are several differences between the VA and University templates, so it is important that the correct version is used.
-These differences reflect requirements outlined in the VA Handbook 1200.05.
+These differences reflect requirements outlined in the VA Directive 1200.05.

 Points to Consider for Consent